spryker/spryker-docs/docs/marketplace/dev/glue-api-guides/upcoming-release/guest-carts/managing-guest-carts.md

 | --- | --- | --- | --- |
 | Authorization | string | &check; | Alphanumeric string that authenticates the customer you want to change the password of.
 Get it by [authenticating as a customer](/docs/scos/dev/glue-api-guides/{{page.version}}/managing-customers/authenticating-as-a-customer.html).  |

-In the **multi-cart** environment, the guest cart has been converted to a regular cart.
-You can see it in the list of carts with the id `9183f604-9b2c-53d9-acbf-cf59b9b2ff9f`.
+In the *multi-cart* environment, the guest cart has been converted to a regular cart.
+You can see it in the list of carts with the ID `9183f604-9b2c-53d9-acbf-cf59b9b2ff9f`.

 Response sample: